Do you want to explore Huasteca Potosina San Luis Potosi?

 Sótano de las Golondrinas | Cave of Swallows

 But the line moved relatively quickly.
-After buying tickets, go through the gate and descend the stairs to the viewpoints.
-There are many stairs but they aren’t strenuous.
-Just be aware they may be slippery in the early morning.
+After buying tickets, go through the gate and descend the stairs to the two viewpoints.
+While the many stairs aren’t too strenuous, be aware they may be slippery.

 The first viewpoint is less impressive but easier to access.
 If you don’t have mobility issues, continue to the open clearing which marks the path for the segundo mirador (second lookout).

 At the top are several guides with a rope that will harness those that want to look over the edge.
-I recommend waiting until more birds are flying out.
+I recommend waiting a little bit until more birds are flying out.